Stanislav Petrov, 'The Man Who Saved The World,' Dies At 77

 "Twenty-three minutes later I realized that nothing had happened," he said in 2013.
 "If there had been a real strike, then I would already know about it.
 It was such a relief."

-That episode along with the 1962 Cuban Missile Crisis are considered to be the closest the U.S. and the Soviets came to a nuclear exchange.
-And while the Cuban Missile Crisis has been widely examined, Petrov's actions have received relatively little attention.
+That episode and the 1962 Cuban Missile Crisis are considered to be the closest the U.S. and the Soviets came to a nuclear exchange.
+And while the Cuban Missile Crisis has been widely examined, Petrov's actions have received much less attention.

 Petrov died on May 19, at age 77, in a suburb outside Moscow, according to news reports Monday.
 He had long since retired and was living alone.
 News of his death apparently went unrecognized at the time.